JTriggerFish/TriggerFish-VCV/README.md

 ## Contributing

-I welcome Issues and Pull Requests to this repository if you have suggestions for improvement.
+Issues, pull requests and suggestions for improvement are all very welcome.